byuitechops/quiz-instructions/README.md

 ## Log Categories

-/* Used to log successful actions */

 course.log('Descriptions for the quiz', jsonReport);

 ## Requirements

+Canvas has only Description, but d2l has quiz info in 4 places:['Description', 'Introduction', 'Page Header', 'Page Footer'].
+The module locates all the different places the quiz instructions and descriptions are and put them all into the Description.
+In the process of course import the Description will be ransfered from d2l to Canvas.
-The module returns the course with the updated Description for each quiz
+The module returns the course with the updated Description for each quiz.